marcodondo97/WordpressTheme-Foodside/README.md

 <h2> Description </h2>

-To create this theme I downloaded a starter blank theme on underscores, link: https://underscores.me/ , after that i linked the blank project with bootstrap and Jquery libraries throught function.php file.
+To create this theme I downloaded a starter blank theme on underscores, link: https://underscores.me/ , after that I linked the blank project with bootstrap and Jquery libraries throught function.php file.

 To create the graphic mockup I used Marvel prototype, link: https://marvelapp.com/